mehdias/carproject/README.md

 # README

-# project_name: CarProject
+# CarProject

-the project is used for car and parts dealing purposes. it has admin panel,the admin has the ability to create content, edit and delete them. as well as they can respond to quote requests sent by visitors. the users(visitors) on the other hand can ask for quotes, check contents, search and find cars and parts and buy them using stripe. the structure of the site contain about us, services, inventory and contact us pages.
+This is an application for a used car dealer and dismantler.the application has an admin panel,the admin has the ability to create content, edit and delete content.Admin can respond to quote requests and update pages and maintain inventory and parts database. the users(visitors) on the other hand can ask for quotes, check contents, search and find cars and parts and buy them using stripe. the structure of the site contain about us, services, inventory and contact us pages.
 This app is located at [https://www.carproject-mehdi-aslamy.herokuapp.com]